Dental Crowns & Services Offered throughout Grand Rapids, Cascade & Grandville, MI

 Dental crowns, often called caps, are used to surround and support a tooth too severely damaged from decay, cracks, or trauma to repair with a conventional filling or bonded restoration.
 They work much like a thimble protects your finger from a needle.
 Crowns protect the tooth by covering the complete chewing surface, evenly distributing the chewing forces throughout the remaining tooth structure.
 At one time the only option to restore a failing tooth was a cast gold crown, but there are now many options.
 The types we use most often are described below.

-Beautiful and durable, these one-appointment all-porcelain crowns are made at our Grandville office in our CAD/CAM machine.
+Beautiful and durable, these one-appointment all-porcelain crowns are made at our Grandville and Grand Rapids offices and also available to those in the Cascade area in our CAD/CAM machine.
 Northway Family Dentistry introduced this technology to West Michigan in 1998 and has successfully done thousands since then.
 Amazingly, a new porcelain, called eMax, was introduced in 2009 and is now even twice as strong.
 The research and our experiences so far are phenomenal.
 To learn more, check out our CEREC Crowns page.

 Like CEREC, all-porcelain crowns are bonded in place and look very natural.
 Because they are custom-made and shade-matched, like veneers, by our world-class ceramist Sandy, they are ideal in the front teeth where esthetics is of prime importance.